CarlosMoises20/IDS-software/README.md

 python --version
 ```

-### If pip is not automatically installed on your local machine after installing Python
+### If pip is not automatically installed after installing Python
 Download this file here: https://bootstrap.pypa.io/get-pip.py (using curl on Windows or wget on Linux).

 Then run the following command